mykki92/CI_PP5_SOUNDCHECK/README.md

   <img src="docs/features/feature-post-page.png">
 </details>

-### Likes
+### Checks
 - Allows users to express their interest in the post.
-- Users cannot like their own posts.
+- Users cannot check their own posts.
-- The "Liked" page allows users to view a list of posts they have previously liked.
+- The "Checked" page allows users to view a list of posts they have previously Checked.
 - User stories covered: 11, 19

 <details><summary>Screenshots</summary>